isomerpages/mlaw-pto/_wills-registry/0-information-for-testators.md

 d.
 For donee of a Lasting Power of Attorney (LPA), or a deputy appointed or to be appointed by the Court, please submit a copy of the:<br>
               &nbsp;&nbsp;i.
 Identification document of the donee, deputy, or deputy to be appointed by the Court; and<br>
              &nbsp;&nbsp;ii.
 LPA, Court Order or Application to appoint a deputy.<br><br>
 e.
-For persons with a legitimate interest in the testator’s will or estate, please submit a copy of the:
+For persons with a legitimate interest in the testator’s will or estate, please submit a copy of the:<br>
               &nbsp;&nbsp;i.
 Identification document of the person with a legitimate interest in the testator’s will or estate;<br>
              &nbsp;&nbsp;ii.
 Proof of relationship to the testator; and<br>
             &nbsp;&nbsp;iii.
 Reason(s) for making the search on the testator’s will, together with relevant supporting documents.<br>